bneijt/autotrash/README.md

 On Fedora consider using `yum install autotrash`

-On Arch Linux use [the autotrash package in AUR](https://aur.archlinux.org/packages/autotrash/)

 [On Ubuntu](http://packages.ubuntu.com/trusty/autotrash) and [Debian](https://packages.debian.org/search?keywords=autotrash&searchon=names&suite=stable&section=all) try to install it using `apt-get install autotrash`.

-Last option is to copy the autotrash file from a release to any location on your PATH, for example `/usr/bin/`.
+Last option is to install autotrash using pip, for example, using: `pip install --user autotrash`

 Configuration